 Timeline and Scheduling

-Most ORMP assessments can be completed within 5–7 business days of the site visit.
-Rush turnaround is available for time-sensitive permits.
+Most ORMP assessments can be completed within 5 to 7 business days of the site visit.
+Rush turnaround is available for time sensitive permits.
 Call (530) 391-6100 to discuss your project and get a fee estimate before you schedule.